 The first floor at Nostell was designed for formal entertainment and to impress Rowland Winn’s visitors.
 These grand ‘State Rooms’ are where the most expense was spent on internal decoration, which meant employing the best and most fashionable architects and designers of the day – men like Robert Adam and Thomas Chippendale.

 Between 1766 and 1785 much of the greatest decorative work on the State Rooms was carried out by the firm of Thomas Chippendale.
-From Saturday 14 July 2018, to celebrate the tercentenary of his baptism, you’ll be able to unravel the secrets of individual items that Chippendale designed, created and supplied for these grand spaces, through new ways of storytelling and interpretation.
+You’ll be able to unravel the secrets of individual items that Chippendale designed, created and supplied for these grand spaces, through new ways of storytelling and interpretation.

 From intricate drawers and compartments normally hidden from view to the materials, tools and techniques used to craft masterpieces that have stood the test of time, each Chippendale piece has its own interior world, waiting to be discovered.